SunHaozhe/OmniPrint/README.md

 - `omniprint/generators/`

 ## Feature request & issues

+Despite our effort, it may be still possible to observe incorrectly rendered images unfortunately due to corrupted font files.
+If you do observe this kind of error, please open an issue and provide the raw label csv file `omniprint/out/xxx/label/raw_labels.csv` of that raw dataset.
+We will then identify the problematic font file and filter it out.

 If anything is missing, unclear, or simply not working, open an issue on the repository.